ximeg/speview/README.md

     (available on https://pypi.python.org/pypi/xcal_raman)
  * `pyZenity` for graphical interaction with user

-##### Automatic installation of dependencies
-Run `pip install -r requirenments.txt` to automatically install the dependencies.

 #### Future plans
 What I would like to implement in the future: